-If you notice the difference between Northern and Southern Vietnamese food, you also may know that Durian can barely develop in Northern Vietnam.
+If you notice the gap between Northern and Southern Vietnamese food, you also may know that durian can barely develop in Northern Vietnam.
 This is because it cannot withstand the cold weather in the North.

 It has a similar appearance to Jackfruit, albeit with sharper and longer spines.
 Durian is well-known for its strong smell, which satisfies and terrifies two groups of people at the same time.

 Due to its strong smell, Durian is prohibited in some restaurants and public transportations.
 Durian contains many segments with the flesh covering a big seed.
 Durian can be eaten raw or made into Che Thai – a famous sweet dessert.